-Whittier’s co-curricular programs—Residential Life, Faculty Masters Program, the Cultural Center, athletics programs, clubs and organizations—are also designed around these Four C's: Community, Communication, Cultural Perspectives, and Connections.
+Whittier’s co-curricular programs—Residential Life, Faculty Masters Program, the Office of Equity and Inclusion, athletics programs, clubs and organizations—are also designed around these Four C's: Community, Communication, Cultural Perspectives, and Connections.

 All students graduating from Whittier College—regardless of major or career goal—should leave with a strong sense of Whittier’s Four C's and their meaning in every aspect of life, both at the College and beyond.